The 2018 Ottawa Brain Bee will be held Saturday April 28!

 The 2017 Ottawa Brain Bee was held Saturday April 29!

-Our winner, Nathan Biniam, a grade 10 student from Colonel By High School, will be going on to represent Ottawa at the Canadian National Competition.
-Nathan has also won a paid internship in a Neuroscience research lab!
+Our winner, Nathan Biniam, a grade 10 student from Colonel By High School, went on to represent Ottawa at the Canadian National Competition.
+Nathan also won a paid internship in a Neuroscience research lab!
 Congratulations Nathan!

-Melisa Eraslan, also from Colonely By high school, took Second Place, followed closely by Ruth Rodriguez from Holy Trinity high school.
-We'd like to thank all our participants and volunteers for helping us put on a great event and we look forward to working with our students again in the fall, as we start prepping for next year's Brain Bee!
+Melisa Eraslan, also from Colonel By high school, took Second Place, followed closely by Ruth Rodriguez from Holy Trinity high school.
+We'd like to thank all our participants and volunteers for helping us put on a great event and we look forward to working with our students again in 2018, as we start prepping for the next Brain Bee!

 What is the Brain Bee?